pensthiel/head-md-future-of-drawing/process/readme.md

 I've tried to engage in as many discussions as possible about this subject with anyone I've recently met.
 - People who have tried animation had fun drawing in that context, even if they don't normally draw.<br/><br/>
 - Any drawings can result in interesting movements, but most people feel the drawings need to be "good," making animation seem inaccessible.<br/><br/>
-- Even those who are comfortable with drawing still consider analogue animation inaccessible due to the steps, complications, and time it involves. (iPad animation apps alleviate this, but not everyone enjoys digital drawing, and we don't all have an iPad.)<br/><br/>
+- Even those who are comfortable with drawing still consider analog animation inaccessible due to the steps, complications, and time it involves. (iPad animation apps alleviate this, but not everyone enjoys digital drawing, and we don't all have an iPad.)<br/><br/>
 - Professional animators are also interested in finding processes that can yield different and interesting results, and any reduction in friction is welcome in any process.<br/><br/>
 - Traditional animation courses typically begin with a simple ball bouncing, which is a good way to explain how animation works in a simple, accessible manner, helping people get started.<br/><br/>
 - I've encountered frustration when trying to convey to people that drawings don't need to look good and that it's possible to draw without worrying about how it looks.
 But how can I convey that with my project?
 How can I help people let go of perfectionism?<br/><br/>